lanescher/BirdSDM/README.md

 - `data/` contains all data used for fitting the models
 - `code/` contains all R functions and scripts to fit models.
-All code to run models are written separately by model and species.
+All code to run models are written separately by model and species in subfolder `spp-models/`.
 - `models/` contains all JAGS models
-- `results/` contains summarized model output and compiled figures.
+- `results/` contains summarized model output
+- `outputs/` contains the compiled figures and tables

 Each folder contains a FileDescription that outlines all files in the folder.